 Ratneshwar Mahadev Temple is a strange and holy temple dedicated to Lord Shiva.
 It is also known as the Leaning Temple of Varanasi and is famous for its distinct tilt.
 During the monsoon season, the temple is partially soaked in the Ganges but remains standing through the years.
 It leans at about a nine-degree angle.
 The Ratneshwar Mahadev Temple is located near Manikarnika Ghat in Banaras, Uttar Pradesh, and is one of the most photographed spots in the city.
-Banaras is renowned for its serene ghats, beautiful temples, and charming scenery, attracting plenty of pilgrims, devotees, and travellers seeking peaceful and spiritual experiences in this temple town.
+Banaras is renowned for its serene ghats, beautiful temples, and charming scenery, attracting plenty of pilgrims, devotees, and travelers seeking peaceful and spiritual experiences in this temple town.

 History of Kashi Karvat